johnno1962/injectionforxcode/README.md

 Start small by injecting to the simulator then injecting to a device using the Xcode plugin.
 Then try injecting to the device from AppCode after re-patching the project.

-### Shareware License
+### "Nagware" License

 This source code is provided on github on the understanding it will not be redistributed.
-License is granted to use this software during development for any purpose indefinitely (it should never be included in a released application!)
-After two weeks you will be prompted to register and have the opportunity to make a donation $10 (or $25 in a commercial environment) as suggested by code included in the software.
+License is granted to use this software during development for any purpose for two weeks (it should never be included in a released application!)
+After two weeks you will be prompted to make a donation $10 (or $25 in a commercial environment) as suggested by code included in the software.

 If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com